 Woolgoolga – 2-3 days

 Coffs Harbour to Woolgoolga Drive: 26 kilometres // 21 minutes

 This stop isn’t about Woolgoolga town at all, although we are sure it is lovely in its own way.
 This is your chance to visit Arrawarra Beach on your Brisbane to Sydney road trip.
 Also, known as Spot X the location of Australia’s famous Mojo Surf Camp.

 It was here back in 2010 that Oksana first surfed her first wave to shore, overwhelmed by the feeling of excitement and sheer disbelief in her own abilities.

 It’s a great place to meet other travelers, incredibly social, laid back, and is literally everything you ever pictured Australia to be.

 You’ll spend your mornings working on your surfing skills, afternoons lazing around in a hammock, and evenings sharing a meal/drinks and travel stories over a campfire with new travel buddies.
 The days will fly by on your Brisbane to Sydney drive, so budget accordingly.

 Yamba – 1 day

-Until recently we had never even heard of Yamba, but boy were we glad that we discovered it!
-Yamba is a sleepy fishing town with beautiful beaches, fantastic surf spots, and a laid back atmosphere.
-It’s another secret gem on the Pacific Coast that’s definitely worth a stop on a trip from Sydney to Brisbane.
+Until recently we had never even heard of Yamba, but, boy, were we glad that we discovered it!
+Yamba is a sleepy fishing town with beautiful beaches, fantastic surf spots, and a laid-back atmosphere.
+It’s another secret gem on the Pacific Coast that’s definitely worth a stop on your Sydney to Brisbane drive.

-The highlight of our stop was a visit to the Yamba Ice Creamery and a chance to indulge in the best ice cream in Australia.
+- Visit Yamba Ice Creamery: It was the highlight of our stop and gave us a chance to indulge in the best ice cream in Australia.
 (As voted by us!)